 Seizures in Dogs: What Provokes Them?

-Epileptic dogs typically have seizure episodes during times of changing brain activity.
-For example, when they are excited or stressed, an epileptic dog will be at a higher risk of having a seizure.
-If your dog suffers from both seizures and anxiety, it is extremely important to learn how to appropriately manage both.
+Seizure episodes occur during changes in brain activity.
+For example, excitement or stress can trigger a seizure.
+If your dog suffers from seizures and anxiety, you’ll need to learn how to appropriately manage both.
 (More on that in a moment!)

 Breeds At Risk of Seizures